UK Council for Psychotherapy

 Difficult Feelings

 What We Do With Difficult Feelings No matter what our intelligence, we all get stirred up by things, experiencing certain unsettling feelings as awkward, uncomfortable, painful or even devastating.
 Small things can become like mountains.
 Waves of powerful feeling, emotion, may visit us, and it can be hard to ride them.
 Their intensity at times can overwhelm us and it may be hard to create the space to think and understand them.
 Our emotions can be experienced as e-motion, the "energy in motion" of our feelings, which when released through the body is something children do naturally.
 Our emotions can be triggered internally (e.g. having a memory or thought) or externally (e.g. hearing or seeing something).
 Once the emotion is triggered (often unconsciously) the energy in our body changes.
 This shift in energy, or emotion, regardless of whether the emotion is experienced, changes our physical processes and thinking.
 Our feelings can drive our thoughts, and the reverse is also true, as if our thoughts, which are providing chemicals to make us feel, become our emotions.
 Our strong emotions can lock our attention and we can become trapped in ways of thinking and behaving.
 We may end up procrastinating.
 There can be a discordance between what we are doing & what we are feeling inside.
 We may believe that we are not supposed to have certain feelings, or that feelings make us weak.
 Some of us have attempted to numb, shut down, avoid, internalise, repress or deny so called "negative", uncomfortable feelings.
 Avoiding some of our uncomfortable feelings we may turn to unhelpful habits, addictions (including emotional eating) or distractions.
 Some feelings we may have, yet not be conscious of and the counselling & psychotherapy may also take into consideration our perceptions, attitudes and how we want to acknowledge the importance of our feelings - even the difficult ones and explore what it is we do want.
-It could be viewed that we experience two types of painful feelings: wounded self feelings, caused by our own thoughts, false beliefs, and core self feelings, caused by living on a planet that at times we all experience loneliness, heartache, heartbreak, grief, sorrow, outrage, injustice.
+It could be viewed that we experience two types of painful feelings: wounded self feelings, caused internally by our own thoughts, false beliefs, and core self feelings, caused by living on a planet that at times we all experience loneliness, heartache, heartbreak, grief, sorrow, injustice, righteous outrage for issues such as climate change, violations out in the world to the children, abuse, homelessness.
+And this form of righteous outrage, lets us know something is unjust, moving us towards action, correcting injustice.

 Counselling in London, Psychotherapy in London - emotional growth, mood swings, emotional development, Author: Mr Hicks46, Title: Floodgates